cuberoot-sw/cuberoot-sw.github.com/_drafts/angular-phonecat-tutorial-in-react-js.markdown

 ## 3 Extract all static components
 To speedup the things,
-let's extract all the components from `PhoneCatWrapper`.
+let's extract all the remaining components from `PhoneCatWrapper`.
 Note that all these components have static html.

 You won't notice any difference in the UI, it's the same old html rendered in browser.